GabrielSlima/blog/articles/clean-code-comments.md

         made and who made each change.
 Today they are useless because we have source code control.
         <h4>Noisy Comments</h4>
         Are redundant/misleading comments.
 The differece is that they are massivelly inside the code.
-You know when you see a class where all the 50 attributes are has a comment?
+You know when you see a class where all the 50 attributes has a comment?
 Yeah, those are noise comments.
         <h4>Position Markers</h4>
         Comments that marks a position inside the code to help the programmer to locate himself inside the code.
         <h4>Closing Brace Comments</h4>
         Commetns that marks the end of a block.
-They are present ussually in function with lots of nested blocks.
+They are ussually present in function with lots of nested blocks.
-        Consider the shorten your function.
+        Consider to shorten your function.
         <h4>Attributions and Bylines</h4>
         Comments that says who added what.
 Just remove them, we can see who added what throught the source code control systems.
         <h4>Commented-out Code</h4>
         Are, as the name says, a piece of code that is commented.
-They pollute the code and will there <b>for a long time</b> becasue every developer will think it's important and shouldn't delete it.
+They pollute the code and probably will be there <b>for a long time</b> becasue every developer will think it's important and shouldn't delete it.
         There is no reason to do this today, we have <b>source code control systems</b>.
         <h4>HTML comments</h4>